waaverecords/PowerToys-Run-Spotify/README.md

 ## Features

-- Search for tracks, artists and playlists
+- Search for tracks, albums, artists and playlists
-- Play tracks, artists and playlists
+- Play tracks, albums, artists and playlists
 - Add track to queue

 ## Installation